basecamp/bc3-api/README.md

 Making a request
 ----------------

-All URLs start with `https://3.basecampapi.com/999999999/`. **HTTPS only**.
+All URLs start with **`https://3.basecampapi.com/999999999/`**.
+HTTPS only.
 The path is prefixed with the account ID, but no `/api/v1` API prefix.
+Also note the different domain!

 To make a request for all the projects on your account, you'd append the projects index path to the base url to form something like https://3.basecampapi.com/999999999/projects.json.
 In cURL, that looks like: